strapi/documentation/docusaurus/docs/dev-docs/data-management.md

 The following documentation gives explanations and examples for the export, import, and transfer commands, while the [CLI reference documentation](/dev-docs/cli#strapi-export) lists all available flags in a condensed format.

 :::caution
 Interactive CLI commands do not currently work with the `npm` package manager.
 For `strapi export` and `strapi import` this means the encryption key prompt is not visible in the CLI.
-A fix is anticipated by early March 2023.
 In the meantime consider using the `yarn` package manager.
 :::